-All tenants who have been decanted from their homes retain the option to return to the new development site, if a suitable property is available.

-The right to return will be granted to tenants who were in occupation at the time of the initial home visit and who have made it clear to the Tenant Liaison Officer that they may want to return to the area that they were supported to decant from.

-Returning tenants will be able to choose the property they wish to return to (subject to clauses regarding bedroom needs) in accordance with their length of tenancy prior to being decanted.

-The tenants with the longest tenancy will be given first choice, and so on until all returning tenants have been rehoused.

-Remaining properties will be allocated in accordance with the Council's current allocations policy, giving regard to s106 and local lettings plans where they exist.

-In the case of specialist accommodation this will be assessed and allocated according to need and will not be subject to the tenant choice above.
+- 7.1 All tenants who have been decanted from their homes retain the option to return to the new development site, if a suitable property is available. - 7.2 The right to return will be granted to tenants who were in occupation at the time of the initial home visit and who have made it clear to the Lettings Officer that they may want to return to the area that they were supported to decant from. - 7.3 Returning tenants will be able to choose the property they wish to return to (subject to clauses regarding bedroom needs) in accordance with their length of tenancy prior to being decanted. - 7.4 Tenants returning to a new housing development will pay the social rent for the new property that they are returning to. - 7.5 The tenants with the longest tenancy will be given first choice, and so on until all returning tenants have been rehoused. - 7.6 Remaining properties will be allocated in accordance with the Council's current allocations policy, giving regard to s106 and local lettings plans where they exist. - 7.7 In the case of specialist accommodation this will be assessed and allocated according to need and will not be subject to the tenant choice above.

-7.1 Refusal to Move
+7.8 Refusal to Move

-In the event that a tenant does not wish to move but the level of work means that decanting is necessary, the Tenancy Operations Manager has discretion to:-

-- Try to accommodate the tenant into another property within the project - Use a mobile home within the curtilage of their home if this is available and feasible. - Reduce the scope of the project to allow essential work to take place, whilst the tenant continues to live in their home.

-If the tenant still refuses to move after the above options have been considered; the Head of Contract Services has the discretion to remove a property from a project.
-This could only happen if the work is not urgently required and it does not adversely impact upon other parts of the project.

-The Council retains the legal right under Ground 10 or 10a of Schedule 2 of the Housing Act 1985 to commence possession proceedings as a last resort, once all other alternatives have been explored and reasonable offers of rehousing rejected.
+- 7.9 In the event that a tenant does not wish to move but the level of work means that decanting is necessary, the Housing Manager has discretion to: - - Try to accommodate the tenant into another property within the project - Use a mobile home within the curtilage of their home if this is available and feasible. - Reduce the scope of the project to allow essential work to take place, whilst the tenant continues to live in their home. - 7.10 If the tenant still refuses to move after the above options have been considered; the Head of Contract Services has the discretion to remove a property from a project.
+This could only happen if the work is not urgently required and it does not adversely impact upon other parts of the project. - 7.11 The Council retains the legal right under Ground 10 or 10a of Schedule 2 of the Housing Act 1985 to commence possession proceedings as a last resort, once all other alternatives have been explored and reasonable offers of rehousing rejected.
 Possession will only be granted by a Court with the provision of suitable alternative accommodation.